 Look at your clicks stats up to a month after the sending out your campaigns to see if people might possibly save the email for later reading or action so you avoid losing out on measuring delayed attribution or success for your campaigns.

 3. Always send relevant and valued content by using email personalisation

 One of your top resolutions should be to personalise as much as possible with adequate testing and making sure that the personalisation works across all of your database.

 The Adestra / IDM State of Digital Personalization report looked at marketers’ attitudes to email personalisation and showed a massive 82% increase in open with using personalisation in campaigns and a 75% higher email click-through rate.

 Charity often try to be all things to all people, whether that’s supporters, donors, beneficiaries, service users or volunteers.
 Make 2019 a year to tailor your email content and keep your audience always engaged and targeted.

 We all know that our campaigns should render well on all browsers so make a resolution to check that all your email communications are fit for mobile viewing.

 get deleted by a majority (80.3%) of users.
 With more powerful ESP’s there’s really no excuse to send out campaigns that are not mobile responsive!Emails not optimised for mobile devices

 Want to make a real impact with your campaigns in 2019, with low-cost email automation specifically designed for charities?
-Visit the tt-mail website to find out more.
+Visit the Charity Digital Mail website to find out more.